jackschu/ESTree-sitter/README.md

 Dont!
 This project is WIP and as of this commit (06-18-24) only passes 60% of prettier's js test corpus.

 It's not even on a package manager yet AFAIK, how are you here?

+## Known Limitations

+- This layer does not attach a sourceType attribute at all, even though it is described by the [spec](https://github.com/estree/estree/blob/master/es2015.md#programs).